ifpen/chalk-it/documentation/taipy_docs/wdg/wdg-plots.md

 All receipes may be found in [Ploty Python documentation](https://plotly.com/python/line-charts/).

-No call to `fig.show()` is needed because rendering process will be entirely handled by Chalk'it lite according to its rendering rules.
+No call to `fig.show()` is needed because rendering process will be entirely handled by Taipy Designer according to its rendering rules.

 Example: